 Saying that, the Danes are much more extroverted and excitable than other Scandinavians.
 Partying, drinking and striking up conversation with strangers is part and parcel of Danish culture.
 Danes love togetherness and community spirit, so you’ll feel welcome – especially if you let a Dane show off their English skills.

-Lurpak butter gets all expat Scandianvians embarrassingly excited.
+Lurpak butter gets all expat Scandinavians embarrassingly excited.
 Denmark is known for producing the slightly salty butter or spread called Lurpak and it’s a must in some households.

 In fact, I’d be willing to bet that most Danes living overseas have Lurpak in their refrigerators if they can get access to it.

 Denmark is known for being a parent’s paradise when it comes to raising children.
-Multiple factors go into choosing the number one country for raising children, such as safety, equality and education quality.
-As of 2020, Denmark is the best country in the world to raise children.
+Multiple factors go into choosing the number one country for raising children, such as safety, equality, and education quality.
+As of writing, Denmark is the best country in the world to raise children.

-In Denmark, parents (both mom and dad) are offered 52 weeks total paid leave when their newborn arrives.
-In comparison, countries such as Australia and the U.K only offer two weeks for minimum wage earners.
-The U.S doesn’t officially offer any paid maternity or paternity leave at all.
+In Denmark, parents (both mom and dad) are offered 52 weeks of total paid leave when their newborn arrives.
+In comparison, countries such as Australia and the U.K. only offer two weeks for minimum wage earners.
+The U.S. doesn’t officially offer any paid maternity or paternity leave at all.